NIPN capacity development plan

 - Process indicators: Measure processes that have been facilitated so that dynamic changes are encouraged through implementation of participatory approaches (e.g. process through which stakeholders have been engaged in a NIPN).

 - Product indicators: Measure concrete results that have been achieved (e.g. formulation of an answerable policy question).

 7. Cost capacity development actions

-Costing the plan of action is an important step as it will highlight the most cost-effective actions.
-For example, it may be much more cost-effective to provide on-going technical assistance and mentoring to a NIPN team involving 5 people, or an in-country training course on statistical tools for NIPN data analysis component and data analysts of the host organization, than fund one individual to complete a degree course.
+Costing the plan of action is an important step as it will help to take the most cost-effective decisions.
+For example, it may be much more cost-effective to provide on-going technical assistance and mentoring to a NIPN team involving 5 people, or an in-country training course on statistical tools for NIPN data analysis component and data analysts of the host organisation, than to fund one individual to complete a degree course.*****